What Is the Carbon Footprint of Nuclear Power? A Life-Cycle Assessment

 What Is the Carbon Footprint of Operating Nuclear Power

-- The reactor starts and U-235 atoms in the reactor core split (fission), releasing heat and neutrons.
+• The reactor starts and U-235 atoms in the reactor core split (fission), releasing heat and neutrons.

-- Neutrons fission other nuclei in the reactor core in a chain reaction, generating more heat and more neutrons.
+• Neutrons fission other nuclei in the reactor core in a chain reaction, generating more heat and more neutrons.

-- Control rods contain materials that absorb some of the neutrons, helping to contain the chain reaction.
+• Control rods contain materials that absorb some of the neutrons, helping to contain the chain reaction.

-- The heat generated turns water that surrounds the immersed reactor into steam.
+• The heat generated turns water that surrounds the immersed reactor into steam.

-- The steam spins a turbine which drives a generator to produce electricity.
+• The steam spins a turbine which drives a generator to produce electricity.

 What Is the Carbon Footprint of Building Back Nuclear Power

-The U.S. Nuclear Regulatory Commission is responsible for overseeing the decommissioning of nuclear power plants.
-This process is expensive, labor-intensive, time-consuming, and comes with health and safety risks.
-And the entire process can take up to 60 years.
+In general, the process of shutting down nuclear fission plants is expensive, labor-intensive, time-consuming, and comes with health and safety risks.
+The entire process can take up to 60 years

-- Removing and storing spent nuclear fuel rods in spent fuel pools
+• Removing and storing spent nuclear fuel rods in spent fuel pools

-- Decontaminating the plant
+• Decontaminating the plant

-- Reducing residual radioactivity at the plant
+• Reducing residual radioactivity at the plant

-- Dismantling plant structures
+• Dismantling plant structures

-- Transferring contaminated materials to disposal facilities
+• Transferring contaminated materials to disposal facilities

-- Clearing the site with the NRC for other uses
+• Clearing the site for other uses

 What Role Does Nuclear Power Play in Combating Climate Change